Self-Propelled Harvesting and Spraying: Machinery Ownership Versus Custom Hire

-Most crop producers prefer to own their own combine.
-They provide labor to operate the combine, assume responsibility for repairs and maintenance, and assume all the risk of obsolescence.
-The owner also gains complete control over machine scheduling and timeliness, as well as the quality of harvesting in the field.
+Most crop producers prefer to own their own harvesting or spraying equipment.
+They provide labor to operate the machine, assume responsibility for repairs and maintenance, and assume all the risk of obsolescence.
+The owner also gains complete control over machine scheduling and timeliness, as well as the quality of the work performed.

-The large initial investment can be a barrier to combine ownership, however.
+The large initial investment can be a barrier to ownership, however.
 Even though ownership may be profitable over the long run, the owner may have to pay for the machine in only a few years.
-Some combine owners look for acres to custom harvest in addition to their own, to help pay the machinery ownership costs.Joint ownership allows responsibility for investment, repairs, and labor to be shared with someone else.
-Joint ownership may generate enough use to make owning a combine profitable when it would not be profitable for one owner alone.
+Some owners look for acres to custom harvest or spray in addition to their own, to help pay the machinery ownership costs.Joint ownership allows responsibility for investment, repairs, and labor to be shared with someone else.
+Joint ownership may generate enough use to make owning a machine profitable when it would not be profitable for one owner alone.
 However, cooperation is absolutely essential.
 The parties must approve of each other's use and care of the machine.
-Scheduling between farms should be worked out ahead of time, and all owners need to agree on who has responsibility for operating the machines and making repairs.
-For more information on joint ownership see Information File Joint Machinery Ownership.
+The process for scheduling between farms should be worked out ahead of time, and all owners need to agree on who has responsibility for operating the machines and making repairs.
+For more information on joint ownership see AgDM File A3-34, Joint Machinery Ownership (PM 1373).
+Leasing also has become popular for large investment items such as combines, as an alternative to ownership.
+However, the lessee still has full responsibility for operating and maintaining the machine.
+Leasing may require smaller annual payments than financing the same machine on a purchase plan, but the operator does not have any ownership or equity value at the end of the lease period.
+For more information on leasing machinery see AgDM File A3-35, Machinery Leasing – Is it for You?.

-Custom hiring allows a farmer to gain short-term control of a combine without investing a large amount of capital.
+Custom hiring allows a farmer to gain short-term control of a harvester or sprayer without investing a large amount of capital.
 It has several advantages compared with owning.

 - The machine comes with an operator.
 That means that the hiring farmer has no responsibility for operating or maintaining the machine.
 Also, the farmer can perform other tasks such as hauling and unloading grain while the combine is operating, without having to hire extra help.
 This is an important advantage for farmers with a limited labor supply.

 - There is no long-term capital investment in the machine.
-The cost of custom hiring can come from operating capital.
+The cost of custom hiring can be paid from operating capital.

-- The hiring farmer has no responsibility or costs for repairs.
+- The hiring farmer has no responsibility or repair costs.

 - There is no responsibility for liquidation of the machine if production practices or farm size change and it is no longer needed.

-- The farmer pays only for the number of acres actually harvested, which may vary from year to year.
+- The farmer pays only for the number of acres actually harvested or sprayed, which may vary from year to year.

 - The custom operator's machine is more likely to be a recent model and in good mechanical condition.